A Quick Guide to Local Prosecution

 There are two downsides to being a prosecutor.
 The first is the stress.
 Of course, there is stress in any legal job, but working on issues of great importance to the public – sometimes issues of life and death – is uniquely stressful.
 The other side of that coin, however, is that the work is stressful precisely because it is important.
 For me, the added tension is more than worth it.
 The second is the money.
 Almost no one ever got rich as a prosecutor (Nancy Grace, Marsha Clark, Christopher Darden, and a few others are the exceptions that prove the rule).
 If you stick with it, however, you can get to the point of at least modest affluence.
 If you aspire to more than that, prosecution probably is not for you.

 As for advice, I would suggest that if you are interested in becoming a prosecutor – or a criminal defense attorney, for that matter – take every opportunity you have to get into court.
-Take every clinical course that is offered, regardless of which side of the criminal bar you are on.
+Take clinical courses.
 Identify prosecutors’ offices that interest you, and seek out internships there.
-[I was a summer associate at large Boston law firms both summers in law school.
+(I was a summer associate at large Boston law firms both summers in law school.
 I did this to help defray the cost of my legal education and because I did not want to rule out large, corporate law firms without giving them a chance.
 In retrospect, I am glad that I did.
-Remember, however, that internships are available throughout the year, not only in the summer.]
+Remember, however, that internships are available throughout the year, not only in the summer.)
 Talk to prosecutors, and find out what they like – and do not like – about their offices.
 Apply for judicial clerkships.
 Most important, give prosecution a chance early in your career.

 Throughout law school, I never doubted that I wanted to be a transactional tax lawyer.
 I excelled at my tax classes and managed to avoid courtrooms for all but one day of law school.
 Sometime during my clerkship for Judge Jerry E. Smith on the Fifth Circuit, I started to waiver, but ultimately I accepted a job in the national tax division of a national accounting firm.